 Capstone currently supports two variants of the ISA, i.e. Pure Capstone and TransCapstone.
 While Pure Capstone is a pure capability-based ISA, TransCapstone is a hybrid ISA that supports both capabilities and traditional virtual memory.
+The address space of the memory is represented as [MBASE, MEND), where MBASE and MEND are required to be aligned to CLEN bits.
 In TransCapstone, the memory is divided into two parts, i.e., the secure memory and the untrusted memory.
-The range of the secure memory is defined as [SBASE, SEND), where SBASE and SEND are required to be aligned to CLEN bits.
+The range of the secure memory is defined as [SBASE, SEND), where SBASE and SEND are required to be aligned to CLEN bits and hold MBASE < SBASE < SEND <= MEND.
 These two variants share most of the parts of the ISA, and separate descriptions are provided for the parts that are different.